Winter canola planting considerations

 - Soil testing, including a profile sample for nitrogen (N) and sulfur (S), is an important tool in determining fertilizer needs.
 If you have questions, contact your local Extension office.
 All nutrient applications should be made based on soil test recommendations.
 Canola fertility recommendation programs can be found at: http://www.agronomy.ksu.edu/soiltesting/

-- Fertility needs are similar to winter wheat; however, canola needs slightly higher levels of N and S.
+- Fertility needs are similar to winter wheat; however, canola needs slightly higher N and S levels.

 - Lime: Apply lime so that pH is in the range of 5.5-7.0 and early enough so the lime has time to react.